 How Can I Participate in The Regenerative Practitioner Series?

 In 2018 we formed the Regenesis Institute for Regenerative Practice, a nonprofit organization dedicated to providing education pathways for regenerative practitioners.
-In 2019, the Institute will be offering The Regenerative Practitioner series in several cities across the US as well as Europe, New Zealand and Australia.
+The Institute is currently offering The Regenerative Practitioner series in several cities across the US as well as Europe, New Zealand and Australia.